 Let’s know more about these uses of 1 to 10 Opinions Scale Surveys.

 Surveys are a great way to collect customer feedback.
 And when you want to measure the satisfaction level of your customers in quantitative terms, Opinion Scale Surveys are the best choice.
 With these surveys, you get a clear idea of how satisfied your customers are with your products and services.

 2. To measure Customer Loyalty with NPS

-Net Promoter Score is the measure of Customer Loyalty towards your business.
-An NPS survey is sent to the customers asking their likeliness to refer your brand or business for measuring NPS.
-It is a single or a couple-question survey, and the main question of the survey, which is also called The Ultimate Question is,
+Net Promoter Scoreis the measure of Customer Loyalty towards your business.
+An NPS survey is sent to the customers prompting them to rate their likeliness of speaking positively about your brand or business among others.
+It is a single or a couple of questions’ survey, and the main or the primary question of the survey is,

 It is one of the best examples of the use of the Opinion Scale.
 However, the opinion scale in this survey lies from 0 to 10, where ten means ‘Most Likely to Recommend’ and 0 means ‘Not at all Likely to Recommend’.
 Based on customers’ responses, they are divided into three categories viz., Promoters (who rated 9-10), Passives (who rated 7-8), and Detractors (who rated 0-6).

 For calculating NPS, the percentage of detractors is subtracted from that of promoters, and you get a figure lying between -100 to 100.